Hiker Wearing a Daypack on a Sunlit Forest Trail

 • Weight: 0.7 lbs

-• Capacity: 35L
+• Capacity: 35L (Packable travel volume)

-• Folded Size: 8.9 x 7.9 x 2.2 in
+• Folded Size: 9 x 8 x 2 in

 Why It Stands Out

-The 35L main compartment is spacious and includes a waterproof wet pocket, a useful touch for separating sweaty layers or a damp rain jacket from the rest of your gear.
+The 35L main compartment is highly spacious and includes a waterproof wet pocket, a useful touch for separating sweaty layers or a damp rain jacket from the rest of your gear.
 Two zippered front pockets handle small accessories, and side pockets fit water bottles or an umbrella.
 The chest strap includes a whistle buckle, which is a small but practical safety feature for outdoor use.

 The construction includes a double-layered bottom piece and bar tacks at major stress points.
 These reinforcements are intended to address the load-bearing areas most prone to wear.
 The shoulder straps use breathable mesh with foam padding, and the adjustable design accommodates different body sizes.